Latest Class News

 Everyone is friendly and attending a dance class is a great way to get out and socialize, meet people, get some exercise, learn something new, move to great music, all in a non threatening atmosphere.
 Our aim is to have you enjoying yourselves.
 If you have a great time you will come back and eventually learn how to dance.
 Everyone CAN improve on their dance skills but many give up on themselves after one or two lessons.
 Those that continue find that dancing is fun, keeps you fit and is a great way to make friends.

 Once you have mastered a few basic moves you can then join in the social rock and roll dancing scene in Melbourne.
-Most weekends Adrian runs a social dance with a live band and DJ.
-Entry is $15 for a night full of dancing and fun.
-See Social Dances Tab at top of page for the details of dates, venues and bands.
+Most weekends you can find a social dance with a live band and DJ.
+Entry is $20 for a night full of dancing and fun.
+Ask at dance classes to find out more.

 out the FAQ (Frequently asked questions) Tab at top of page under MORE